adrwxyz/adrw.xyz/notes/books/2019-06-01-the-coddling-of-the-american-mind.md

   - Political extremists provoking each other to hatred
   - Social media has encouraged a public shaming "call out" culture
   - New social media and news outlets allow retreat into amplified and repeated echo chambers
 - Humans are anti-fragile (concept from Nassim Nicholas Taleb of The Black Swan), meaning that like muscles they only grow and succeed when placed under points of stress.
-Humans psyche, just like their muscles, atrophe when not exercised.
+Humans psyche, just like their muscles, atrophy when not exercised.
+- "What really frightens and dismays us is not external events themselves, but how we think about them" – Epictetus (Greek stoic philosopher)